Understanding the Essentials of Planning: Unit vs. Lesson

 - literacytales

-- 2 min read
+- 3 min read

 What's Unit Planning?

-What are the standards I am covering?
+What standards am I covering?

-What essential questions are going to guide our conversations?
+What essential questions will guide our conversations?

 Now that we have the big picture, let's discuss what lesson planning looks like.